 This article is in the Studio section of the App.

-Short instructional video going through the steps of the tutorial shown below:
+This is a short instructional video going through the steps of the tutorial shown below:

-Note: 27 Somerset St, Mosman, NSW, Australia was used for this walkthrough if you wish to follow along.
+Note: 27 Somerset St, Mosman, NSW, Australia was used for this walk-through if you wish to follow along.

 If oblique imagery is available, the North, East, West and South Google views will automatically appear along with the top-down view when you first create your new Studio design.